miracum/clearly-sigident/Readme.md

 ## Example

-Please view the package vignette to see a detailled description how to perform signature analyses of microarray and RNA-seq data.
+Please view the package vignette to see a detailled description how to perform signature analyses of DNA microarray data.